cloud-native-toolkit/site-developer-guide/docs/learning/fast-cd.md

 order to do that, the CI pipeline needs to know which repository should be used and needs the credentials to push changes to that repository.
 As with other configuration within the pipeline, this is handled with config maps and secrets:

-- A secret named `git-credentials` holds the credentials the CI pipeline uses to access all the respositories in the Git host (e.g. GitHub, GitLab, BitBucket, etc.  If you used the [IGC CLI](/getting-started/cli) to register the pipeline then this secret has already been created.
+- A secret named `git-credentials` holds the credentials the CI pipeline uses to access all the respositories in the Git host (e.g. GitHub, GitLab, BitBucket, etc.  If you used the [Toolkit CLI](./getting-started/cli) to register the pipeline then this secret has already been created.
 - A config map named `gitops-repo` holds the url and branch for the gitops repository.

-Fortunately the [IGC CLI](/getting-started/cli) provides a `gitops` command to simplify this step.
-Information on how to use the command as well as the alternative manual steps can be found in the [IGC CLI gitops command](/getting-started/cli#gitops) section.
+Fortunately the [Toolkit CLI](./getting-started/cli) provides a `gitops` command to simplify this step.
+Information on how to use the command as well as the alternative manual steps can be found in the [Toolkit CLI gitops command](./getting-started/cli#gitops) section.

 1. Make sure to switch context to the project/namespace CI namespace